eigenl/tge/README.md

 But let's be serious for a moment.
 TGE is a little text game engine using LUA.
 No need to build the engine if that's not your thing, just use the pre-built binary, plug in your scripts and you're set!
 I've included a few little examples to help you get going.

+The engine was initially written for Text-Based Multiplayer Shooter (http://steamcommunity.com/sharedfiles/filedetails/?id=240955605) but I thought it might be useful for others as well.

 Roadmap
 =======